-Under the 2007 LTIP, the plan administrator also has discretionary authority regarding accelerated vesting upon termination other than by reason of death or Disability, or in connection with a Change in Control (as defined in the 2007 LTIP).
-The amounts in the tables above assume such discretionary authority was not exercised.
-Additionally, under the 2007 LTIP, unless otherwise provided in any applicable award agreement, if a Change in Control occurs and a participant's awards are not continued, converted, assumed or replaced by the Company or a parent or subsidiary of the Company, or a Successor Entity (as defined in the 2007 LTIP), such awards will become fully exercisable and/or payable, and all forfeiture, repurchase and other restrictions on such awards will lapse immediately prior to such Change in Control.
-The amounts in the tables above assume such awards were continued, converted, assumed or replaced in connection with a Change in Control.
+Under the applicable award agreement, if a Change in Control (as defined in the applicable plan) occurs and a participant's awards are not continued, converted, assumed or replaced by the Company or a parent or subsidiary of the Company, or a Successor Entity (as defined in the applicable plan), such awards will become fully exercisable and/or payable, and all forfeiture, repurchase and other restrictions on such awards will lapse immediately prior to such Change in Control.
+In the case of PBRSUs, the vested shares will be a prorated number of the target PBRSUs.
+The amounts in the tables above assume all awards were continued, converted, assumed, or replaced in connection with a Change in Control.